 Though NRIs can purchase a property jointly in the name of another NRI, the same cannot be done with either a resident Indian or with those who are not permitted to purchase a property in India.

 NRI Property Taxation

 NRIs are required to follow a different tax system as compared to those residing in the nation.
 If the value of the purchased property exceeds Rs.
 50 lakhs, NRIs need to deduct Income Tax @1% and pay the same to the Income Tax Department.
 And the rate of taxation will be much higher if the property is purchased from another NRI.
-For properties purchased for personal use and financed using home loans, the interest paid on the loan will be deducted from the total taxable income.
+For properties purchased for personal use and financed using home loans in Mumbai, the interest paid on the loan will be deducted from the total taxable income.
 The amount of interest that can be reduced is capped at Rs.
 1.5 lakhs and NRIs can avail tax deduction benefits on loan repayment.